taneeshkaushik/queryBuilder/README.md

 # Comments
 I have not used redux for the state managment as I think as it was a simple application, and atleast these many states should be managed directly by me.
 I have used material ui.
+I just resolved this problem and pushed the changes now everything is working as expected.

-There is one problem which I am facing and not yet able to solve which occurs on group deletion, in which state does not change well.
-I will try to figure out myself if not I will seek help.
+(There is one problem which I am facing and not yet able to solve which occurs on group deletion, in which state does not change well.
+I will try to figure out myself if not I will seek help.)

 # Live
 Here is the live site deployed on netlify: https://firequery.netlify.app/